 Since 2002 the Pine Bend refinery has sponsored FOX9 Girls, Science and Technology, a program that engages thousands of girls each year in scientific experiments and introduces them to inspiring women working in fast-growing science, engineering and technology careers.
 Women make up half of the total U.S. college-educated workforce, but only 24% of the STEM (science, technology, engineering and math) workforce.
 Furthermore, women who hold STEM degrees are less likely than their male counterparts to work in a STEM occupation.

 Flint Hills Resources Pine Bend has partnered with The Works Museum since 2013 to provide children and families with memorable, hands-on learning experiences in science and engineering.
 Specifically, Flint Hills’ partnership with The Works brings Family Engineering Nights to K-12 schools in the Twin Cities metropolitan region.
 As an employer of hundreds of Minnesota scientists and engineers, Flint Hills aims to inspire the next generation of innovators and problem solvers.

 Since its creation in 1991, Flint Hills’ Discovery Scholarships have helped advance the academic careers of more than 450 Minnesota students by awarding more than $850,000 in total scholarships.
 These scholarships have helped college-bound students pursuing careers in math, science, technology, engineering and agriculture.

 Since 1989, the Pine Bend refinery has partnered with the Minnesota Zoo to provide enriching educational opportunities for students, families, and the entire community to experience wildlife at the zoo.
-A highlight of this partnership is Pine Bend’s support of the Zoomobile program, which allows students to experience the zoo while following a syllabus that aligns with state STEM curriculum standards, and the ZOOMS STEM Design Challenge, which provides students with real zoo-based challenges and asks them to develop solutions using their creativity, math, science, and engineering skills.
-The project culminates with a ZOOMS Design Challenge Exhibition at the Minnesota Zoo in the spring, where the top student designs from across the state to teach students about the natural world in unique and entertaining ways.
+A highlight of this partnership is Pine Bend’s support of the Zoo Safari program, which allows students to experience the zoo while following a syllabus that aligns with state STEM curriculum standards, and the ZOOMS STEM Design Challenge, which provides students with real zoo-based challenges and asks them to develop solutions using their creativity, math, science, and engineering skills.
+The project culminates with a ZOOMS Design Challenge Exhibition at the Minnesota Zoo in the spring, where the top student designs from across the state compete for the top prize.